');

 About Brady, TX

-Brady is a small community in Texas with a population of 5,215 residents.
-The median household income is $44,163 per year, which is below the national average.
-The median age in Brady is 42.2 years.
+Brady is a small town located in Texas with a population of 5,215 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $44,163 per year, which is 41% below the national median of $75,149.
+The median age of 42.2 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Brady, TX